Where Do Humans Look When Demonstrating to Robots? Human Gaze Behavior in Pick-and-Place Tasks Across Demonstration Devices: Introduction

-To extract task-relevant cues even from small-scale datasets, one promising strategy is to leverage the cognitive and decision-making skills of human demonstrators with strong generalization capabilities~\cite{Pelz2001, HAYHOE2005188, Kim2022TrainingRW}.
-In particular, cognitive science studies have shown that eye movements are tightly coupled with motor tasks~\cite {Land1994, Land1997TheKB, Land1999TheRole, HAYHOE1998125}.
-Gaze tends to be directed toward task-relevant cues, as humans prioritize the object being manipulated and naturally filter out task-irrelevant information~\cite{Land1999TheRole}.
-In imitation learning, there are various potential applications for acquiring generalizable policies from small-scale datasets, including extracting task-critical observations~\cite{Land1999TheRole}, mitigating the impact of irrelevant environmental variations (thus reducing computational resources)~\cite{HAYHOE2005188}, and supporting hierarchical policy modeling by capturing subgoals~\cite{Hayhoe2003, Ballard1995}.
+One promising strategy to improve data efficiency is to leverage a human demonstrator’s cognitive skills to infer and emphasize underlying task demands, thereby mitigating the risk of shortcut learning \cite{Selvaraju2016GradCAMVE, Geirhos2020ShortcutLI, Ishida2024IROS}.
+In particular, eye gaze is tightly coupled with visuomotor behavior and reflects task demands, as humans naturally prioritize manipulated objects while filtering out irrelevant stimuli~\cite {Land1994, Land1997TheKB, HAYHOE1998125, Land1999TheRole, Pelz2001}.
+In imitation learning, gaze offers several potential benefits, including extracting task-critical observations~\cite{Land1999TheRole}, mitigating the impact of irrelevant environmental variations~\cite{HAYHOE2005188}, and supporting hierarchical policy modeling by capturing subgoals~\cite{Ballard1995, Hayhoe2003}.

-However, in the context of imitation learning, where demonstrations are collected using specific demonstration devices, \textit{does simply measuring demonstrators' gaze behavior actually improve policy performance?} Previous cognitive science studies~\cite{Pelz2001, HAYHOE2005188, Land1994, Land1997TheKB, Land1999TheRole, HAYHOE1998125, Hayhoe2003, Ballard1995} primarily examined scenarios in natural, unconstrained settings for humans.
-In contrast, imitation learning commonly involves humans collecting data using demonstration devices that emulate the robot's embodiment~\cite{chi2024universal, Kim2022TrainingRW, Zhao2023LearningFB, fu2024mobile, Philipp2024} and visual condition~\cite{Cheng2024OpenTeleVisionTW, chen2024arcap} to minimize domain gaps for the policy.
-Therefore, prior studies do not necessarily provide insights into the demonstrators' gaze behavior for all device types.
-In fact, the most relevant study~\cite{Aronson2018EyeHand} reports that gaze behavior deviates when controlling a robot via a conventional joystick versus when moving their embodiment naturally.

-To address this question, we propose an experimental framework that systematically analyzes demonstrators' gaze behavior across a spectrum of demonstration devices from those capturing natural human behavior to those emulating the robot's embodiment and visual condition.
-Our experimental results suggest that devices that capture natural human behavior enable demonstrators to extract task-relevant cues via gaze behavior more effectively than devices that emulate the robot's embodiment and visual condition.
-Additionally, policies trained with gaze behavior collected using devices that capture natural human behavior improve task success rate from 18.8\% to 68.8\% under environmental shifts.

-Our key contributions are as follows: \begin{itemize} \item Providing a review that connects insights on eye movement from cognitive science with the use of demonstration devices in imitation learning. \item Introducing a novel experimental framework for analyzing demonstrators' gaze behavior across a range of demonstration devices. \item Identifying suitable demonstration devices that enable gaze behavior to highlight task-relevant cues effectively. \item Demonstrating that gaze data collected from such suitable devices improves the robustness of imitation learning policies. \end{itemize}